 Welcome to the New Forest School Sport Partnership website.
 High quality PE and sport play is an important role in our young people’s lives.
-They can have a positive impact on health and wellbeing, build self-confidence, leadership skills and competitiveness.
+They can have a positive impact on health and well being, build self-confidence, leadership skills and competitiveness.
 Sport and physical activity can also play their part improving citizenship and community cohesion as well as supporting a reduction in anti-social behaviour.

-Our vision is that all young people should receive high quality physical education (PE) lessons as well as have access to an outstanding range of extracurricular sport and physical activity opportunities both on their school site and within their local community.
+Our vision is that all young people should receive high quality physical education (PE) lessons as well as have access to an outstanding range of extracurricular sport and physical activity opportunities both on their school site, and within their local community.

 The New Forest School Sport Partnership has been funded and supported by its stakeholders to ensure that PE and school sport is well coordinated, delivered in abundance and to a high standard to our students within the New Forest district.

 The New Forest School Sport Partnership is managed by James Cross.
 James started as the Manager of the School Sport Partnership in February 2016.
 He was previously employed as a qualified school teacher for five and half years and was also PE Coordinator for five of those years.
-James has 18 years coaching experience in a range of sports and has experience of the whole PE provision including; lesson planning and teaching, PPA, extra-curricular, staff CPD, leadership and competition planning and coordinating.
+James has over 20 years coaching experience in a range of sports and has experience of the whole PE provision including; lesson planning and teaching, PPA, extra-curricular, staff CPD, leadership and competition planning and coordinating.
 James worked closely with the previous NFSSP manager and was instrumental in launching the first Key Stage 1 competition in Hampshire.
 This led to producing a competition calendar in a range of sports for Key Stage 1 the year after.

 A brief history